- Coeliac Disease

 If any gluten is detected, the product cannot be labelled gluten free under Australian laws.
 Imported products must comply with our laws.

-It is true that in Europe, slightly higher levels of gluten are permitted in products that are labelled gluten free (up to 20ppm).
-This level is regarded as safe by Coeliac Australia on advice from our Medical Advisory Committee (MAC).
-However, unlike the Australian standard, oats are permitted in products labelled gluten free in the European Union (EU).
+In the UK, Europe, Canada and the US, products that are labelled gluten free are permitted to have levels of gluten up to 20ppm.
+Also, unlike the Australian standard, oats are permitted in products labelled gluten free in the European Union (EU).

 In Australia, the Therapeutic Goods Act (TGA) states that labelling on all pharmaceuticals, with the exception of skin and mucous membrane applications, must declare any ingredients derived from an allergenic source, e.g. gluten.
 The active ingredient (chemical that makes it work) is generally gluten free, but it is the inactive ingredient, known as the excipient, that can contain gluten.
 Excipients are used as the filler, binder or coating in pharmaceuticals.
 Mostly these are corn based and gluten free, but can sometimes be wheat based.